jramb/JanusClojure/README.md

 ## Usage

-Besides this *README* there are all the files in the repository.
-You might want to check out the project which contains all the files.
+Besides this *README* all the files are in the repository.
+You might want to check out the project and run it locally.
-They should be usable right away (i.e. you can `lein run` them or push them to Heroku).
+The files should be usable right away (i.e. you can `lein run` them or push them to Heroku).

 ## Feedback
 Feedback is very welcome.
-If you find stuff that could be done better (shorter or clearer, preferably), please let me know: megapatch@gmail.com
+If you find stuff that could be done better (shorter or clearer, preferably), please let me know: jorg@jramb.com

 ## License